 In September 2019, the Authority Board approved the 2020 Strategic Plan, which provides the framework to guide the Authority's decision-making, budgeting, and daily operations.
 The Strategic Plan identifies vision, mission, values, and outcomes to support this framework.
 Outcomes represent the high-level deliverables that the Authority strives to provide for the communities it serves.
 Each outcome area includes more specific objectives that define different areas of focus in achieving the outcome.
 Performance measures are also identified for objectives with performance targets set annually.
 Strategic initiatives are developed to achieve these identified performance targets associated with the objectives.
 The Strategic Initiatives have become a part of the annual budget process.
 Each task completed is linked back to the Strategic Plan and ultimately the Mission and Values of the Authority.
 The Strategic Initiatives funded in 2024 are included in "Outcome Areas".
+To access additional information regarding the Authority's Strategic Plan, click on the following link: Strategic Plan - Outcome Areas | RFTA Z

-and if funded, directly influence daily operations.
+The Strategic Initiatives become a part of the annual budget requests, and if funded, directly influence daily operations.
 Each task completed or dollar spent by RFTA should be linked back to the Strategic Plan and ultimately the Mission and Vision of this organization.